f5devcentral/f5-agility-labs-adc/docs/class6/intro.rst

 Mirroring
 +++++++++

-Set the HA VLAN IP address as "Primary Local Mirror Address"
+Set the HA VLAN IP address as "Primary Local Mirror Address".
+Mirroring traffic volume can be significant.
+Use dedicated interfaces with link speed that is equal or higher to the data interfaces.

 Device Group
 ++++++++++++